-(iii) Need and potential for future collaboration (within and outside): Human resource development, Plant genetic resources and crop improvement, Irrigation and water management, Crop protection, Pacific Island Countries are dependent on technology from outside, good linkages with relevant institutions within and outside the region should be developed.
+Need and potential for future collaboration (within and outside): Human resource development, plant genetic resources and crop improvement, irrigation and water management, crop protection, Pacific Island Countries are dependent on technology from outside, good linkages with relevant institutions within and outside the region should be developed.

-IAC is in the process of developing its five-year scientific program.
+IAC is in the process of developing its five-year scientific programme.
 The process started in April 2015 with the meeting of all partners (funders, technical partners, farm organization) to collect their needs (Strategic Policy Committee).